DarrachBarneveld/Project3-CodeInstitute/README.md

 ### Validation Python Code

-While writing the code in Visual Studio Code I used the linter [PyLance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) to guide me in the best practice of formating and also hints on functional writing.
+While writing the code in Visual Studio Code I used the linter [PyLance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) to guide me in the best practice of formatting and also hints on functional writing.

 Code Institute's [Python Linter](https://pep8ci.herokuapp.com/) was used to check PEP8 validation.
-This was used at the end of the projects completion to catch any remaining errors.
+This was used at the end of the project's completion to catch any remaining errors.

 <details><summary>PEP8 Validation: run.py</summary>
 <img src="documentation/images/run-pep8.png">

 </details>

-<details><summary>PEP Validatation: auth.py</summary>
+<details><summary>PEP Validation: auth.py</summary>
 <img src="documentation/images/auth-pep8.png">
 </details>

-<details><summary>PEP Validatation: fitness_calculator.py</summary>
+<details><summary>PEP Validation: fitness_calculator.py</summary>
 <img src="documentation/images/fitness_calculator-pep8.png">
 </details>

-<details><summary>PEP Validatation: ui.py</summary>
+<details><summary>PEP Validation: ui.py</summary>
 <img src="documentation/images/ui-pep.png">
 <ul><li>ASCII art creates linting errors.
 In order to resolve these errors the UI banner logo will have to be removed detracting from the experience of the application.</li></ul>
 </details>

 ### Deployed Site

-The Deployed Site was testing using Google Lighthouse to ensure performance was ok on the broswer.
-Markup and CSS validation were used also however there performance was beyond the scope of this project as the Code Institute template was used.
+The Deployed Site was testing using Google Lighthouse to ensure performance was ok on the browser.
+Markup and CSS validation were used also however their performance was beyond the scope of this project as the Code Institute template was used.

 <details><summary>Google Lighthouse Desktop</summary>
 <img src="documentation/images/lighthouse-desktop.png">